JAlcocerT/JAlcocerT/content/blog/dev-landing-realestate.md

 ## Conclusions

-See the difference with a cool (but no so fast website).
+See the difference with a cool *(but no so fast)* website.

 Im sure that this website works, because their service is great.

 ![www.lodgenstryn.no](/blog_img/web/moi-realestate/strin-cool-website-loading.png)

 But if people dont know you or you are starting a brand: you better make it easy for people to like you.

+### Outro

+When you are trying to do business with people with interesting amount of assets, they tend to measure the value of your offer in **$ per hour** that you will save them.

+Think that some business owner can have huge ARR plus [stocks providing dividends](https://jalcocert.github.io/JAlcocerT/stonks/#eda-on-yfinance).

+Just Remember that your solution should give them more (>>>) than their PassiveIncome ($)/ 1700 h in a year

 ### Copy Paste Plugins for Webs